OpenPrinting/libcups/DEVELOPING.md

 The CUPS build system uses GNU autoconf to tailor the software to the local operating system.
-Project files for the current release of Microsoft Visual Studio are also provided for Microsoft Windows®.
-To improve portability, makefiles must not make use of features unique to GNU make.
-See the MAKEFILE GUIDELINES section for a description of the allowed make features and makefile guidelines.
+Project files for the current release of Microsoft Visual Studio and Apple Xcode are also provided for Microsoft Windows® and macOS® respectively.

+To improve portability, CUPS only uses POSIX make features.
+Makefiles must not make use of features unique to GNU make.
+See the ["Makefile Guidelines"](#makefile-guidelines) section for a description of the allowed make features and makefile guidelines.

 Additional GNU build programs such as GNU autoheader, GNU automake, and GNU libtool must not be used.
 GNU autoheader rewrites the "config.h" template, GNU